Ryan Jeffers Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Ryan Jeffers (.325 on-base percentage in past 10 games, 55 points below season-long percentage), take on starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.
+Ryan Jeffers, with a slugging percentage of .424 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Texas Rangers, with Max Scherzer on the hill, August 26 at 7:15 PM ET.

-He reached base in his only plate appearance in his most recent game against the Rangers.
+He had two hits (going 2-for-3 with two RBI) in his most recent appearance against the Rangers.

 Ryan Jeffers Game Info & Props vs. the Rangers